Emmanuel Rivera Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

+- The Reds pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Reds have a 4.77 team ERA that ranks 26th among all league pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.75).

+- Weaver (2-2) gets the starting nod for the Reds in his 17th start of the season.
+He's put together a 7.22 ERA in 76 2/3 innings pitched, with 64 strikeouts.

-- The lefty last pitched on Tuesday against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up four hits.
+- The right-hander last appeared on Tuesday against the San Francisco Giants, when he went 2 2/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.